Public duties: Washington, D.C.

 The 3rd U.S. Infantry Regiment is an official ceremonial unit of the United States Army, and has provided the escort for the President of the United States, as well as formally provides security for Washington, D.C.
-Public duties performed the by the regiment includes ceremonies at the White House, the Pentagon, and other national ceremonies throughout the capital and its neighbouring areas.
+Public duties performed by the regiment includes ceremonies at the White House, the Pentagon, and other national ceremonies throughout the capital and its neighbouring areas.
 The guard also provide military escorts for military funerals at Arlington National Cemetery, and a perpetual sentry at the Tomb of the Unknown Soldier since 1948.
 Other service branches of the United States Armed Forces also maintain their own units for public duties in Washington.

 Other states

 The United States Army installation, Fort Huachuca, maintains a ceremonial cavalry troop known as B Troop, 4th Cavalry Regiment.
-It is one of only four remaining in the Army, and is mounted ceremonies, parades, and public relations.
+It is one of only four remaining in the Army, and participates in mounted ceremonies, parades, and public relations.
 B Troop, 4th Cavalry Regiment resides at the main post stables and conducts events around the southwestern United States.
-Troopers are volunteers soldiers stationed at Fort Huachuca.
+Troopers are volunteers who are employed at or stationed at Fort Huachuca for their regular duties.
 Prior to being issued their horse, carbine, and saber, each recruit must undergo a three-to-four month riding school.
 Once proficient in mounted drill, the recruit must demonstrate a proficiency in saber, and carbine/pistol accuracy.
 Only then does the recruit become a Trooper and is issued a horse.
 B Troop was specifically chosen as it was the Troop that captured Geronimo in 1886.

 A number of other military units from the United States National Guard, and state militias also maintain units which undertake public duties.
 The Governor's Guards of Connecticut is another unit which engages in public duties for the state, primarily in the capital of Hartford.
 Composed of two foot guard units and two horse guard units, the company-sized unit is a part of the Connecticut State Guard, which is a branch of the Connecticut State Militia.
 Public duties undertaken by the Governor's Guard include presidential, and gubernatorial inaugurations, as well as supporting memorial dedications, local parades, and celebrations for Memorial Day and Veterans Day.

 The Royal Guards of Hawaii is a ceremonial reenactment unit made up of members of the Air National Guard, formed in 1963.
-Public duties perform by the Royal Guards of Hawaii include official state functions involving the Governor of Hawaii, and other public functions for descendants of the House of Kawānanakoa, the descendants of the Hawaiian royal family.
+Public duties performed by the Royal Guards of Hawaii include official state functions involving the Governor of Hawaii, and other public functions for descendants of the House of Kawānanakoa, the descendants of the Hawaiian royal family.
 The uniforms used by the guards are similar to the uniforms used by the royal bodyguards of the former Kingdom of Hawaii.

 The Ross Volunteer Company serves as the guard of honour for the Governor of Texas.
 Formed in 1897, the unit is composed of junior and senior cadets of the Texas A&M University Corps of Cadets.
 The unit performs in ceremonial activities from its base at College Station, Texas, and its area of responsibility in Austin.